Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 - Grime accumulating in the mechanism

-Things to Try First if a Clock Doesn't Work
+First Steps: What to Try if a Clock Doesn't Work

 - Change the battery.
 It may simply be flat.
 You can check battery condition with a universal battery tester like this one suitable for 1.5 volt AA, AAA, C and D cells and also small, square 9 volt "PP3" (MN1604) style batteries

-- Sometimes the the terminal pips on batteries can be a little short.
+- Check the battery terminals: Sometimes the terminal pips on batteries can be a little short.
 Try slightly bending the positive terminal strip in the clock slightly.
 Caution!
 These can snap if you bend too much.

-- Check the hands aren't rubbing against the clear cover over the face of the clock.
+- Check the hands: Make the sure the clock hands aren't rubbing against the clear cover over the face of the clock.

 - Remove the cover over the mechanism.
 This differs from clock to clock.
 There may be lugs on the mechanism compartment that engage with the cover.
 If this is the case, push them gently aside with the blade of a screwdriver.
 Alternatively there may be pins that push into the cover like in the photo below.
 I was able to push into the hairline gap between the compartment and cover with a small screwdriver and prise up the cover.

 - I have found that furniture polish helps to clean and lubricate the tips of the shafts of the nylon gears where they sit into the case and cover.
-Spray some polish on a tissue, and wipe any dirt off these ends.
+Spray some polish on a tissue or cotton bud and dab it onto shaft ends and teeth and wipe off the excess.

 - If you remove some of the gears, the hands of the clock may fall off, so you may need to remove the clear faceplate to replace them.

-- If you have a soldering iron, you can reflow the solder on the joints on the PCB.
+- Reflow the solder: If you have a soldering iron, you can reflow the solder on the joints on the PCB.
 Sometimes a dry solder joint can prevent the circuit from working or make it stop working intermittently.

-- On some clocks, the circuit board presses against strips of metal that supply power from the battery.
+- Check the metal strips: On some clocks, the circuit board presses against strips of metal that supply power from the battery.
 These strips are springy and press on tinned pads on the PCB.
 In a bathroom, steam can cause corrosion at these points of contact.
 Remove the PCB and clean the pads and spring contacts with IPA and fine wire wool.

-- The axle of the magnetic rotor can tarnish if it's made of brass, making it rough and increasing friction, causing it to stick.
-More expensive clocks and watches have jewelled bearings (e.g.rubies) in which the tiny axles of the cogs rotate, however inexpensive quartz clock movements just have a nylon plate into which all the axles of the cogs fit.
+- Check the magnetic rotor axle: The axle of the magnetic rotor can tarnish if it's made of brass, making it rough and increasing friction, causing it to stick.
+More expensive clocks and watches have jewelled bearings (e.g., rubies) in which the tiny axles of the cogs rotate, however inexpensive quartz clock movements just have a nylon plate into which all the axles of the cogs fit.
 You can try adding a tiny drop of oil, (less than the size of the head of a pin) using the tip of a pin or a pointed awl to the point where the rotor axle fits into this plate.

 If the Clock Stilll Won't Start, Replace the Mechanism